robalyx/rotector/README.md

 <details>
 <summary>Are proxies and cookies necessary to use Rotector?</summary>

 No, cookies and proxies are not required.
 However, they can be helpful for distributed requests and authorized Roblox API access.
 Cookies can give access to more specific account information, while proxies can help avoid IP blocks when making many requests.

-You can configure these in the `config.toml` file if needed, but Rotector will function without them, albeit potentially with some limitations.
+You can configure these in the `config.toml` file if needed.
+This configuration file also includes a rate limiter setting, which allows you to control the frequency of requests to the Roblox API.
 </details>

 <details>
-<summary>Is Rotector legal and compliant with Roblox's terms of service?</summary>

-Rotector is designed to process only publicly available information from Roblox profiles.
-Since the information gathered is already available to the general public, the program does not encrypt the data it stores.
-Nonetheless, Rotector users need to understand their obligations with regard to data handling and security.
-This means following the relevant regulations and laws, such as the CCPA or GDPR, which may call for the removal of data upon request or after a predetermined amount of time.

-Users of the tool are responsible for putting in place suitable data retention and deletion policies in accordance with any applicable regulatory requirements.
-While Rotector is designed with good intentions, it's also important to understand that making too much requests to Roblox's platform can be against their terms of service.
+<summary>How did "Rotector" get its name?</summary>

+The name "Rotector" is a combination of two words: "protector" and "detector", which reflects the purpose of the tool:

+1. **Protector**: Aims to protect the Roblox community, especially younger players, from inappropriate content and potential predators.
+2. **Detector**: Designed to detect and identify potentially inappropriate accounts on the platform.

+Additionally, the "Ro-" prefix is a nod to "Roblox", the platform it's designed to work with.
+This blend of meanings represents the tool's primary function: to detect threats and protect users within the Roblox ecosystem.
 </details>

 ## 🙏 Special Thanks